-Access routes to buildings for fire and rescue service vehicles or personnel should not be assessed in isolation and the proposed vehicle access routes will in effect, be dictated by need for water hydrants and fire mains (see clause 2.14.7).
+Access routes to buildings for fire and rescue service vehicles or personnel should not be assessed in isolation and the proposed vehicle access routes will in effect, will be dictated by need for water hydrants and other fire-fighting facilities such as fire mains (see clause 2.14.7).

 |Minimum width of road between kerbs||3.7m||3.7m|

 Following consultation with the fire and rescue service, if it is recommended that an operating space, or spaces, for a high reach appliance should be provided, the operating space(s) should:

 have a ground loading capacity of not less than 8.3kg/cm2, and

 be level or not have a gradient more than 1 in 12.

 The operating space shown in the diagram below is suitable for either a hydraulic platform or turntable ladder.
 Where the building has obstructions such as balconies or other projections, the building line should be taken to be the outer edge of the balconies or other projections.